 Keeping clients comfortable is a top priority during the process.
 If necessary, people can get medication to alleviate the more severe aspects of marijuana withdrawal.
 Last but not least, they will be monitored, in case any specific needs arise.

-Begin Our Marijuana Detox Program in Los Angeles, CA
+Begin Our Marijuana Detox Program Near Los Angeles, CA

 Recovery from addiction to marijuana requires many of the same steps as recovery from any other addiction.
 Relationships still need to be repaired, and the ability to think clearly and reach goals must be rehabilitated.